-After the restart check if the keyboard is working and the keyboard works in BIOS but not the Windows laptop problem is resolved.
+After the restart, check if the keyboard and mouse not working in Windows 10 but works in BIOS issue is resolved.

-This error seems to be occurring due to a malfunctioning sensor in the 2-in-1 touch-enabled HP devices.
+This error seems to occur due to a malfunctioning sensor in the 2-in-1 touch-enabled HP devices.

-Try installing the latest available Windows and HP update to apply any fixes released by the manufacturer.
+Try installing the latest Windows and HP update to apply any fixes the manufacturer releases.

 4. User System Restore Points for recovery